New Jersey's bravest can cook!

 For the second year in a row, I'm honored to be a judge at the "Cooked and Uncorked" charity event held by my friends at the Firefighters Mutual Benevolent Association.

-This year I'm joined by my podcast and event co-host, Jessica Gibson.
-We'll be eating and recording a behind-the-scenes podcast with my friend Eddie Donnelly, who faithfully serves his fellow firefighters as President of the Union.
+This year, I was joined by my podcast and event co-host, Jessica Gibson.
+It was a huge night with fire departments across NJ.
+Had a great opportunity to record a podcast with Jessica and Eddie Donnelly, who faithfully serves his fellow firefighters as President of the Union, and of course got to sample some of the best food in Jersey!

-Be sure to check back here tomorrow for some great video from the event and yes, I'll do my best to describe the taste of some of the food to you Tuesday on the air!

 Bill Spadea is on the air weekdays from 6 to 10 a.m., talkin’ Jersey, taking your calls at 1-800-283-1015.
 Tweet him @NJ1015 or @BillSpadea.
 The opinions expressed here are solely those of Bill Spadea.